-Several years ago at the NRF Convention, I saw a presentation by a company of the "future" of shopping.
+At a National Retail Federation (NRF) Convention, there was a presentation by a company of the "future" of shopping.
 They demonstrated a special tag affixed to every item in the store that would communicate with a network.
 This communication would tell the network or server what the item was as well as its current price.

-Now, while it's 10 years later and there are still lots of holes in that vision, the use of RFIDs in retail has expanded and become common place.
+Now, years later there are still lots of holes in that vision.
+The use of RFIDs in retail has expanded and become commonplace.
 The most common use is for inventory control.
-Manufacturers can attach these tags and track a product through the entire process - from manufacturing to shipping to warehouse to delivery to your store.
+Manufacturers can attach these tags and track a product through the entire process - from manufacturing and shipping to the warehouse and delivery to your store.
 In fact, this technology has been in use since the early 1970s when it was used for large items like cars and trucks.

 Essentially all products come with a UPC (Universal Product Code) or barcode on them.
 If they do not, many retail POS systems give you the ability to create a tag or label for the product with its proper item code.
 UPCs make life easier since you can scan it at the POS register to buy it.
 You can even scan the codes during a physical inventory process which saves time over handwriting product information.

-While the size of the RFID tag has changed drastically over the years making it a more feasible option, you still have to weight the ROI of the cost to use them.
+While the size of the RFID tag has changed drastically over the years making it a more feasible option, you still have to weigh the return on investment (ROI) of the cost to use them.
 In its simplest form, an RFID tag has data stored on a microchip inside.
 When it comes in contact with an RFID antenna (or reader) it communicates what is on the chip.

-RFID stands for Radio Frequency Information Device.
-Similar to Bluetooth and Near Field technology (such as iBeacons), RFID only works within the range of the reader or antenna.
+RFID is similar to Bluetooth and Near Field technology (such as iBeacons).
+RFID only works within the range of the reader or antenna.
 All of these technologies use radio waves to transmit a product's unique number from a tag to a reader.
-This is very different than a QR Code which. although scans to read, does not communicate with any other device just like a UPC.
+This is very different than a QR Code which scans but does not communicate with any other device just like a UPC.